Understanding Total Cost of Ownership (TCO)

 To fully understand what you are paying for equipment, you need to evaluate the Total Cost of Ownership (TCO), which is an estimation of all the collective expenses associated with purchasing and operating a piece of equipment.
 The TCO will provide a way to compare pieces of equipment “apples to apples.”

-Total Cost of Ownership formula
+How is Total Cost of Ownership Calculated?

 I = Initial cost